 Naresh Fernandes is a journalist who lives in Bombay.
-He is the editor of Scroll.in, a digital daily, and a consulting editor at National Geographic Traveller India.
+He is the editor of Scroll.in, a digital daily.
 He was previously editor-in-chief of Time Out India, which has editions in Mumbai, Delhi and Bangalore.
 He has also worked at The Times of India and the Associated Press in Mumbai, and The Wall Street Journal in New York.
 His journalism has appeared in The Hindustan Times, The New York Times, India Magazine, Man’s World, Outlook Traveller, Seminar, Columbia Journalism Review, Art and Thought, Wespennest, Letras Libres, Transition, Culturefront and Citylimits, among other publications.

 He is the author of City Adrift: A Short Biography of Bombay (Aleph, 2013) and co-author of Bombay Then and Mumbai Now (Roli, 2009), a photo-led record of the city’s historical and contemporary concerns.
 In 2003, he was the co-editor, along with Jerry Pinto, of Bombay Meri Jaan (Penguin), an anthology of writing about Bombay.

 He also contributed pieces to Civil Lines 6 (Harper Collins, 2011), Second Read: Writers Look Back at Classic Works of Reportage (Columbia University Press, 2011), The Greatest Show on Earth (Penguin, 2011), Indian Mass Media and the Politics of Change (Routledge, 2011), Reflected in Water (Penguin, 2006), First Proof (Penguin, 2005), Elsewhere: Unusual Takes on India (Penguin, 2000) and When Bombay Burned (UBSPD, 1993).